Wilmington, North Carolina,

 "If he wanted some special help here, Taft should have spoken to Gov. Dewey and let the latter spread word through the organization," said one GOP leader.
 "This sort of thing is not courteous; it's practically an invasion."

 After all, the spokesman added, New York Republicans have a $100-a-plate dinner coming up May 4 at the Waldorf-Astoria, and they're also planning a door-to-door campaign to seek individual contributions of $1 or more.
 The Taft drive as they see it, cuts right across their path.

 Senator Robert A. Taft was cosponsor of the Taft-Hartley labor law, much opposed by the unions.
 Taft was reelected in Nov., 1950.
 The Republicans chose Eisenhower as their nominee for president in 1952, much to the disappointment of conservatives who supported Taft.

-The Paper Chain Letter Archive - information.
-Chain Letter Evolution.
+The Paper Chain Letter Archive - content Chain Letter Evolution